-Almac to partner with ZYMtronix to deploy its universal enzyme immobilization platform
+Almac to partner with ZYMtronix to deploy its universal enzyme immobilisation platform

 May 23, 2016

-ZYMtronix and Almac are collaborating on a National Science Foundation (NSF) sponsored project focusing on the stabilization and immobilization of metabolic enzymes for biooxidation applications.
-These enzymes have the potential to be powerful tools for accessing difficult to synthesize drug metabolites and oxidation products.
+ZYMtronix and Almac are collaborating on a National Science Foundation (NSF) sponsored project focusing on the stabilisation and immobilisation of metabolic enzymes for biooxidation applications.
+These enzymes have the potential to be powerful tools for accessing difficult to synthesise drug metabolites and oxidation products.
 However, they can be relatively unstable under chemical processing conditions and difficult to use in production.

-“Almac is the ideal partner for ZYMtronix to deploy its universal enzyme immobilization platform to enhance Almac’s monooxygenase enzyme collection.
-The project will allow both companies to provide the industry with efficient immobilized catalysts for mild and selective oxidation of chemical intermediates and APIs with reduced production costs,” said Dr. Stéphane Corgié, CEO of ZYMtronix.
+“Almac is the ideal partner for ZYMtronix to deploy its universal enzyme immobilisation platform to enhance Almac’s monooxygenase enzyme collection.
+The project will allow both companies to provide the industry with efficient immobilised catalysts for mild and selective oxidation of chemical intermediates and APIs with reduced production costs,” said Dr. Stéphane Corgié, CEO of ZYMtronix.

 Professor Tom Moody, Head of Biocatalysis at Almac commented:

 ‘We look forward to adding ZYMtronix technology to our expanding biocatalysis capabilities.
 Although monooxygenases have great potential for efficient synthesis of otherwise difficult to access products, implementation has been limited by slow reaction rates and need for high enzyme loadings.
 ZYMtronix technology has the potential to overcome these limitations.’